pcdi/cambridge_core_downloader/README.md

     ```{shell}
     cd cambridge_core_downloader
     ```
-3. Adjust the Python versioin in the `Pipfile`
+3. Adjust the Python version in the `Pipfile` and update the lock file
     ```{shell}
     python ./sync_python_version.py && pipenv lock
     ```